-• Grasp how banks raise their sources and how they deploy it and manage the associated risks.
+• Grasp how banks raise their sources and how they deploy it and manage the associated risks

 • Understand e-banking and the threats that go with it.

-UNIT I OVERVIEW OF INDIAN BANKING SYSTEM
+UNIT I INTRODUCTION TO INDIAN BANKING SYSTEM AND PERFORMANCE EVALUATION

 TOTAL: 45 PERIODS

-• Price various types of loans proposed by banks to various prospective borrowers with different risk profiles and evaluate the performance of banks.
+• Price various types of loans proposed by banks to various prospective borrowers with different risk profiles and evaluate the performance of banks